-PRESIDENT BARACK OBAMA: When they go after the U.N. ambassador, apparently because they think she's an easy target, then they've got a problem with me.
+"When they go after the U.N. ambassador, apparently because they think she's an easy target, then they've got a problem with me," he told reporters.

-The Arizona Republican says there are just too many questions why the U.S. consulate was so poorly protected and why the U.N. ambassador gave what McCain called false information on five Sunday talk shows.
+The Arizona Republican says there are just too many questions: why the U.S. Consulate was so poorly protected and why the Rice gave what McCain called false information on five Sunday talk shows.

-SENATOR JOHN MCCAIN: And if Ambassador Rice was relying on intelligence assessments, as she insists, why were those assessments so dramatically at odds with the earliest reports from our people on the ground?
+"And if Ambassador Rice was relying on intelligence assessments as she insists, why were those assessments so dramatically at odds with the earliest reports of our people on the ground?" he said.

-SENATOR LINDSAY GRAHAM: I don't think she deserves to be promoted.
-There are a lot of qualified people in this country the president could pick.
-But I am dead set on making sure we don't promote anybody who was an essential player in the Benghazi debacle.
+"I don't think she deserves to be promoted.
+There are a lot of qualified people in this country the president could pick," he said.
+"But I'm dead set on making sure we don't promote anybody who was an essential player in the Benghazi debacle."

-GRAHAM: And the reason I don't trust her is because I think she knew better, and if she didn't know better, she shouldn't be the voice of America.
+"And the reason I don't trust her is because I think she knew better, and if she didn't know better, she shouldn't be the voice of America," Graham said.

-OBAMA: If Senator McCain and Senator Graham and others want to go after somebody, they should go after me.
-And I'm happy to have that discussion with them.
-But for them to go after the U.N. ambassador, who had nothing to do with Benghazi and was simply making a presentation based on intelligence that she had received, and to besmirch her reputation is outrageous.
+"If Sen. McCain and Sen. Graham and others want to go after somebody they should go after me.
+And I'm happy to have that discussion with them," Obama said.
+"But for them to go after the U.N. ambassador, who had nothing to do with Benghazi and was simply making a presentation based on intelligence that she had received, and to besmirch her reputation is outrageous."

-AMBASSADOR SUSAN RICE: I love my job here at the United Nations.
+"I love my job here at the United Nations.
 I always have.
-I always will.
-And I look forward to continuing to serve for as long as President Obama would like me to.
+I always will," she said.
+"And I look forward to continuing to serve for as long as President Obama would like me to."

 She has made no secret, though, that she wants to be back in Washington with her family and in a prominent role in a second-term Obama administration.